mythology-and-legends-in-warfare

 In the Anglo-Saxon Chronicle, entries describing Viking raids frequently mention "the heathen ships with their terrible heads."
 The chroniclers knew exactly what these carvings meant: they were declarations of war before any weapons were drawn.

 This psychological warfare extended to ship size.
 Larger ships required larger figureheads, which in turn demanded larger and more famous tree trunks.
 The competition among Viking chieftains to produce the most impressive figurehead was intense, with some commissioning carvers who had trained in the same workshops that decorated stave churches.
+The greatest of these figureheads could measure over two meters in height, towering above the waves and visible from a great distance.

 Construction Techniques and Artistic Mastery